fenok/react-router-typesafe-routes/README.md

 > Parameters with the same name are discouraged.

-Note that a parent path _type_ will take precedence of an implicit child path param.
+Note that an explicit parent path param will take precedence of an implicit child path param.

 Hash values are combined.
 If a parent allows any `string` to be a hash value, its children can't override that.